Original: August 2018

 2. How can DBS testing advance anti-doping?

-While urine testing remains the gold standard in anti-doping, DBS provide a complementary testing method to those already in use, including urine and whole blood (collected intravenously).
+While urine testing remains the gold standard in anti-doping, DBS provide a complementary testing method to those already in use, including urine, whole blood, and serum (collected venously via venipuncture).
 Published research has demonstrated that DBS analysis can detect a wide range of substances and biomarkers, while also enabling easier transport, longer storage of blood samples, and greater opportunities for reanalysis.

 Additionally, DBS testing could allow USADA to collect blood samples from more athletes, at less cost, and with greater comfort for the athlete.
 USADA has also recently successfully piloted DBS for virtual (remote) sample collections via video conferencing platforms.